Murder of Diana Miller

-The murder of Diana Miller took place on July 21, 2006, when Diana Miller and her husband James Miller were robbed at gunpoint by three men in their family home in The Villages, Florida.
-Both James and Diana were shot in the back of the head with Diana's shooting proving fatal.
+The murder of Diana Miller took place on July 21, 2006, when she and her husband James were robbed at gunpoint by three men in their family home in The Villages, Florida.
+Both James and Diana were shot in the back of the head with Diana's shooting being fatal.
 Sheila Miller, the disabled daughter of the couple, was kidnapped by the three men and taken in the family van to Ocala, Florida.
-The group entered a mall where the men used Sheila to withdraw cash from the family's personal bank accounts from several ATM machines.
-Officers eventually caught up with the men and chased them down in a recorded high-speed pursuit which resulted in a violent crash.
+The group entered a mall where the men used Sheila to withdraw cash from the family's personal bank accounts from several ATMs.
+Officers eventually caught up with the men and chased them down in a high-speed pursuit which resulted in a violent crash.
 One of the suspects was ejected from the vehicle during the crash and became pinned and trapped under the van.
 The robber who was identified as the shooter and killer of Diana Miller, Renaldo McGirth, was sentenced to death for the crime two years later, becoming the youngest person on death row in Florida at the time.
+On July 17, 2024, McGirth's sentence was commuted to life without parole.

 Background

 Sheila Miller, the daughter of Diana and James Miller, had a long-term problem with alcohol and drug abuse.
 In 1989, she was arrested for drug possession.
-Just prior to the July 2006 murder, Sheila had been involved in a car accident, which had caused damage to her knee, pelvis and toe, resulting in her moving back in with her parents at their family home in The Villages.
-Her parents were both retired and had rented beds, wheelchairs and other equipment for her during her stay.
+Just prior to the July 2006 murder, Sheila had been involved in a car accident, which had caused damage to her knee, pelvis, and toe, resulting in her moving back in with her parents at their family home in The Villages.
+Her parents were both retired and had rented beds, wheelchairs, and other equipment for her during her stay.